paselmer/Loan_Payment_Optimizer/README.md

 ## Descripton:
 Python code to determine how to allocate extra money to minimize the total cost paid on debt in the form of amortized loans.

-## Basic explanation:
+## Brief explanation:

 You have a bunch of debts.
 They are probably in the form of loans paid off in installments over time.
-These are know as amortized loans.
+These are known as amortized loans.

-Examples of amortized loans include credit card debts, mortgages, and student loans.
+Examples of amortized loans include student loans, mortgages, and credit card debts.

 The mantra I've seen over and over again, is that the optimal way to pay off these debts is something called the "higher rate" or "descending interest"